 Serial Eyes is a full-time, residential postgraduate course that runs from September through May and takes place in Berlin.
 Participants must be present for the full duration of the programme.
-The programme includes seminars, workshops and writers’ rooms and three study trips: to Stockholm, the London Film School and the Séries Mania festival in Lille, France.
-During the programme, each participant works on three projects: an individual, original TV pilot and two group projects that are developed in conjunction with our industry partners.
+The programme includes seminars, workshops and writers’ rooms and three study trips: to London, to the Séries Mania festival in Lille, France and to meet with writers, producers and broadcasters in one other important European city.
+During the programme, each participant works on two projects: an individual, original TV pilot and a group project that is developed in conjunction with an industry partner.

 The fall semester focuses on narrative design and storytelling structure in television series, story conception and development, and basic writers’ room protocol and methodology.
 Participants acquire skills and techniques for generating and researching new story ideas, develop those ideas further into concepts and pilot outlines, and study and apply writers’ room skills and team management techniques.
-Participants learn how to cooperate effectively in a group, handle criticism and gain experience working as a team, including dealing with the authority of a showrunner in the creative process.
-Participants commence development on an individual project and two group projects.
+Participants learn how to cooperate effectively in a group, handle criticism and gain experience working as a team, they learn how to deal with the authority of a head writer and how to lead during the creative process.
+Participants commence development on an individual project and a group project.
 The fall semester culminates with participants creating the board of the pilot for their individual project.
-A study trip to Stockholm acquaints participants with practices in the Swedish TV industry and introduce them to Scandinavian TV professionals.
+A study trip to another European city acquaints participants with practices in the TV industry of that country and introduces them to local TV professionals.

 Advanced Narrative Techniques & Individual TV Series Project Development

 This module instructs participants in narrative techniques in serial writing and introduces them to the ideation process and the various modes for conceiving new series concepts.

 Through a combination of lectures and workshops, participants are introduced to the dynamics of the writers’ room and head writing techniques.
 Through practical exercises, participants practice leading and managing a team of creatives.